Moola, Queensland: Education

 There are no schools in Moola.
-The nearest primary schools are Kaimkillenbun State School in neighbouring Kaimkillenbun to the west, Quinalow State School in neighbouring Quinalow to the south, and Bell State School in neighbouring Bell to the north-west.
-The nearest secondary schools are Quinalow State School and Bell State School which both offer secondary schooling to Year 10.
-For secondary schools to Year 12, the nearest school is Dalby State High School in Dalby to the south-west.
+The nearest government primary schools are Kaimkillenbun State School in neighbouring Kaimkillenbun to the west, Quinalow State School in neighbouring Quinalow to the south, and Bell State School in neighbouring Bell to the north-west.
+The nearest government secondary schools are Quinalow State School and Bell State School which both offer secondary schooling to Year 10.
+For secondary schools to Year 12, the nearest government school is Dalby State High School in Dalby to the south-west.